 They're living under fallen concrete that's very dangerous and very precarious.

-They instead can occupy all of a beautiful area with homes and safety, and they can live out their lives in peace and harmony instead of having to go back and do it again.
+They instead can occupy all of a beautiful area with homes and safety and they can live out their lives in peace and harmony instead of having to go back and do it again.

-The U.S. will take over the Gaza Strip, and we will do a job with it too.
+The U.S. will take over the Gaza Strip and we will do a job with it too.

-Level the site and get rid of the destroyed buildings, level it out, create an economic development that will supply unlimited numbers of jobs and housing for the people of the area.
+We'll own it and be responsible for dismantling all of the dangerous unexploded bombs and other weapons on the site, level the site and get rid of the destroyed buildings, level it out, create an economic development that will supply unlimited numbers of jobs and housing for the people of the area.

-Do a real job, do something different, just can't go back.
+Do a real job, do something different.

 So that was the statement during the joint press conference that has obviously become the number one story in America, maybe the world, but definitely in America, definitely in Israel, as Netanyahu standing next to him at the joint press conference.

-It is rather ironic, I have to say, that while Trump is sitting there talking about the devastation in the Gaza Strip and how it's basically been turned into rubble, the man that is standing four feet from him is the one responsible for it.
+And I have to tell you, just to kind of open up with some opinion, perhaps, before we play the second clip and I really get into my first response to this, it is rather ironic, I have to say, that while Trump is sitting there talking about the devastation in the Gaza Strip and how it's basically been turned into rubble, the man that is standing four feet from him is the one responsible for it.

 I find that extremely ironic.